MicrosoftDocs/visualstudio-docs/docs/debugger/start-a-debugging-session-for-a-store-app-in-visual-studio-vb-csharp-cpp-and-xaml.md

 ###  <a name="BKMK_Start_an_installed_app_in_the_debugger"></a> Debug an installed or running UWP app

 To debug a UWP app that is already installed or running, use **Debug Installed App Package**.
 The app can be installed locally or on a remote device.
 The app may have been installed from the Microsoft Store, or the app may not be a Visual Studio project.
-For example, the app might have a custom build system that does not use Visual Studio.
+For example, the app might have a custom build system that doesn't use Visual Studio.

 You can start the installed app immediately, or you can set it to run in the debugger when started with another method.
 For more information, see [Trigger suspend, resume, and background events for UWP apps)](../debugger/how-to-trigger-suspend-resume-and-background-events-for-windows-store-apps-in-visual-studio.md).